 - Your personal goals: What do you hope to get out of your new language?
-If you are looking for a career change, then

-	consider a language which is in high demand and which pays well.
-However, if you are looking to add to your current

-	skill set, you should consider a language which complements your current knowledge.
+If you are looking for a career change, then consider a language that is in high demand and which pays well.
+However, if you are looking to add to your current skill set, you should consider a language that complements your current knowledge.

-	Now that you have an idea about what to think about when deciding on the best programming languages to learn, it’s time

-	to take a closer look at some of the more popular languages.
+Now that you have an idea about what to think about when deciding on the best programming languages to learn, it’s time to take a closer look at some of the more popular languages.

 As far as choosing programming languages to learn goes, there are a lot of resources out there for people who are thinking about learning Java.
 For example, Udacity offers some great courses on Java.

 It was released in 1995, making it one of the oldest programming languages.
 Java is used on a wide range of platforms and operating systems, including Microsoft Windows, macOS, Linux, and Solaris.

 This means that there will always be jobs out there for Java developers, making it (arguably) the best programming coding to learn first.